nileshkinge/blog-app/readme.md

-# Blog App
+# Dashcam App
-## Node app to serve blog articles based on material ui templates
+## Node app to to serve as na web interface for dashcam